Skip to main content

 • Waiting to apply for Medicaid until after the family caregiver burns out.

-• Using vague phrases like “needs help sometimes” instead of listing exact daily care needs.
+• Using vague words like “needs help sometimes” instead of listing exact daily care needs.

 • Paying family informally in cash without a written agreement or records.